Quantum-Assisted Support Vector Regression: Background

 which is a nonlinear version of the linear prediction function in~\cref{eq:prediction_function}.

-Finally, we state commonly used kernel functions.
-Three kernels are commonly used in machine-learning literature: linear, polynomial and Gaussian kernels.
+The three kernel functions that are commonly used in machine-learning literature are linear, polynomial and Gaussian kernels.
 The linear kernel, defined as~$K_\text{L}(\bm{x}_n, \bm{x}_m):= \bm{x}_n\cdot\bm{x}_m,$ corresponds to trivial embedding~\eqref{eq:embed} and is used for linear dataset.
 The polynomial kernel, for a degree-$d$ polynomial,

 and the Gaussian kernel

 are used for nonlinear datasets.
 If no prior knowledge is available to determine the hyperparameter~$\eta$ for Gaussian kernel, its default value is chosen to be